milejko/kuick-event/README.md

 $provider->registerListener(
     'std*',
     function () {
-        //handler the event
+        //handle the event
     }
 );
 $dispatcher = new EventDispatcher($provider);
-// it should match both listeners
+// it should match both listeners and run them sequentialy
 $dispatcher->dispatch(new stdClass());
 ```